alarivarmann/SQL/game_and_elevator_analysis/README.md

  -- When using lag, we can use (n-1)/2 as the amount of movements where n is the amount of movement changes -- Have to subtract 1 because lag indicates also the changes from the 0th non-existing record

+  ---0---0--0---- (2n registrations for n movements, so in general sum over 2 is amount of movements) -- When using lag, we can use (n-1)/2 as the amount of movements where n is the amount of movement changes -- Have to subtract 1 because lag indicates also the changes from the 0th non-existing record

+ -- 	select speed_indicator,counter,counter/lead(counter) over (order by speed_indicator) as standstill_ratio
+ -- 	from (
  WITH basedata as (
  		 SELECT elevator_id,ts, speed_indicator,EXTRACT(hour from ts) as event_hour,
            -- assigns 1 whenever speed_indicator changes
            case when lag(speed_indicator) over (order by ts) = speed_indicator
                 then 0 -- when the previous value coindices with the current value else 1 -- when the previous and current value don't coincide end as gradient
-       from EVENT_QUEUE
+        from testdata
      ),
  	-- movements_per_elevator outputs amount of movements as defined by changes in in the velocity state for each elevator movements_per_elevator as
-	(select elevator_id,(sum(gradient)-1)/2 as movements
+ 	(select elevator_id,EXTRACT(hour from ts) as hour_,(sum(gradient)-1)/2 as movements
      from
    	basedata
-	group by elevator_id)
+ 	group by elevator_id,hour_)
  	,
  	top_elevators as
-	(select elevator_id from movements_per_elevator where movements > 10*percentile_cont(0.5) within group ( order by elevator_id,movements ))
+ 	(select elevator_id,hour_ from movements_per_elevator where movements >  10*percentile_cont(0.5) within group (order by movements desc ) over (partition by hour_))

-	select movements_per_elevator.elevator_id,movements as total_movements -- elevator_speed_counter
+ 	select movements_per_elevator.elevator_id,hour_,movements as total_movements -- elevator_speed_counter
  	from
  	movements_per_elevator
-	where movements_per_elevator.elevator_id in (select elevator_id from top_elevators)
+ 	where movements_per_elevator.elevator_id in (select elevator_id from top_elevators) and movements_per_elevator.hour_ in (select hour_ from top_elevators)

 ~~~